OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-57.md

 Among the smooth stones of the ravines is your portion; they are your lot.
 Yes, to them you have poured out drink offerings and offered grain offerings.
 Should I relent concerning these things?

 ## Isaiah 57:7
-You have made your bed on a high and lofty hill; there you went up to offer your sacrifices.
+You have set up your resting place on a high and elevated hill; there you ascended to present your sacrifices.

 ## Isaiah 57:8
 Behind your doors and doorposts you have placed your pagan symbols.
 Forsaking me, you uncovered your bed, you climbed into it and opened it wide; you made a pact with those whose beds you love, and you gazed upon their nakedness.